For urgent consular assistance call

 Common scams and fraud include:

-Fake internet friendship, dating and marriage schemes operate from West Africa.
-These scams typically start with a relationship through an internet dating site or chat room.
+Australians have fallen victim to fake internet friendship, dating and marriage schemes in Morocco.
+These scams typically start with a relationship through an internet dating site, chat room or social media.

-In some cases, the relationship will then end with very little chance of recovering any money.
+In most cases, the relationship will end with little chance of recovering any money.

-In other cases, foreigners are lured to Africa to meet the person.
-When they arrive, they become the victim of crimes such as kidnapping, assault and robbery.
+In other cases, Australians are lured to Morocco to meet the person.
+When they arrive, they become victims of crimes such as kidnapping, assault and robbery.

 To avoid becoming a victim of a scam: